Changemakers: Lemonade Stand / Fri May 16 / 3-4PM

 For intermediate crocheters (able to do single crochet stitch row) aged 8+.

-Online registration is required, 6 seats available.
+6 seats available.
 Consistent attendance is encouraged.

 Crochet Cove (Google Form)